by Brian Blomberg

 But that day, another thought was even more prominent in my mind:

 Where have the years gone?

 It might be a cliché, but it seems only yesterday that she was pedaling her little bike down the sidewalk of that same street.
 And now her two older brothers are out of the house, and this is our last dance.
 She is the final kid at home.

 For me, being a father has always been very rewarding, although at some points along the way I may have said otherwise.
 It’s been quite a journey, and I’m doing a lot of reflecting now that my daughter is 17 and almost ready to take all my fatherly advice and, I hope, put it into practice.

 I’ll be the first to admit that I have blown it hundreds of times with my kids, and they would definitely confirm that.
 But in the midst of my shortcomings as a father, my daughter and I have something that will bind us together, something that has grown over the years and has perfected with time: trust.

-My position with the National Center for Fathering affords me incredible opportunities to meet with and share life with dads all across the globe.
+My job has afforded me incredible opportunities to meet with and share life with dads all across the globe.
 I look into the eyes of numerous dads who, for many different reasons, don’t share that mutual trust with their children.
 And based on what I have seen and heard, maintaining that sense of understanding and open communication with teenage kids is one of the toughest struggles everyday dads will face.